Flotype/now/user_manual.md

     var everyone = require('now').initialize(httpServer);

-As of NowJS 0.5.0, it is strongly encouraged to break this up into two different calls, so that a reference to the NowJS module object can be store, like this:
+As of NowJS 0.5.0, it is strongly encouraged to break this up into two different calls, so that a reference to the NowJS module object can be stored, like this:

     var nowjs = require('now');
     var everyone = nowjs.initialize(httpServer);